-This program is offered in Partnership with the Connecticut Valley Veterinary Associates.
 Do you love working with animals?
 Are you looking for employment in the animal-care industry?
 The Veterinary Assistant training program is a great way to begin your career in the animal field.
-The Introduction to Veterinary Assisting course provides students with the opportunity to determine if this is the right career path for them.
-Following the Introduction course, this program dives deeper into the animal-care field focusing on the care of small animals, large animals, and exotic pets in the veterinary profession.
-This 20-week program, consisting of Veterinary Assisting I and II courses, involves 4 hours of weekly lectures and 4 hours of weekly clinical experience where students will complete basic tasks and specialized procedures done in the veterinary hospital.
+This program dives deeper into the animal-care field focusing on the care of small animals, large animals, and exotic pets in the veterinary profession.
+It is a 20-week program involving 4 hours of weekly lectures and 4 hours of weekly clinical/internship experience where students complete routine tasks and specialized procedures done in the veterinary hospital.
+Internships provide each student with an individualized experience working in a veterinary hospital.
 Click this link to view our primary clinical training site, Pieper Memorial Veterinary Center.
 This program follows the National Association of Veterinary Technicians of America (NAVTA) Guidelines for Veterinary Assistant Programs and can be stepping stone to a Veterinary Technician Certification Program or an entry-level position at a veterinary facility.

 PREREQUISITES: 1) English language competency.
 2) Gray scrub top and pants.
 3) Health form required*.
 Must be physically fit, capable of kneeling to work with larger dogs, and able to lift 40 pounds.
 4) Students must provide their own transportation to clinical sites.

 * Note: Students are required to be fully vaccinated, and boostered, if eligible, against COVID-19, due to clinical site requirements.
 This means if you are eligible to receive a booster, and you have not gotten it, you are not considered fully vaccinated.
 Students are required to be fully-vaccinated by the first day of the Veterinary Assistant lecture.